Fire escape: Description

 A fire escape consists of a number of horizontal platforms, one at each story of a building, with ladders or stairs connecting them.
-The platform and stairs are usually open steel gratings, to prevent the build-up of ice, snow, and leaves.
+The platform and stairs usually consist of open steel gratings, to prevent the build-up of ice, snow, and leaves.
 Railings are usually provided on each of the levels, but as fire escapes are designed for emergency use only, these railings often do not need to meet the same standards as railings in other contexts.
-The ladder from the lowest level of the fire escape to the ground may be fixed, but more commonly it swings down on a hinge or slides down along a track.
-The moveable designs allow occupants to safely reach the ground in the event of a fire but prevent people from accessing the fire escape from the ground at other times (such as to perpetrate a burglary or vandalism).
+The ladder leading from the lowest level of the fire escape to the ground may be fixed, but more commonly it swings down on a spring-loaded hinge or slides down along a track.
+The movable designs allow occupants to safely reach the ground in the event of a fire, but prevent people from accessing the fire escape from the ground at other times (such as for burglary or vandalism).

 Exit from the interior of a building to the fire escape may be provided by a fire exit door, but in most cases the only exit is through a window.
 When there is a door, it is often fitted with a fire alarm to prevent other uses of the fire escape, and to prevent unauthorized entry.
 As many fire escapes were built before the advent of electronic fire alarms, fire escapes in older buildings have often needed to be retrofitted with alarms for this purpose.

 An alternative form of rapid-exit fire escape developed in the early 1900s was a long canvas tube suspended below a large funnel outside the window of a tall building.
 A person escaping the fire would slide down the interior of the tube, and could control the speed of descent by pushing outward on the tube walls with their arms and legs.
 This escape tube could be rapidly deployed from a window and hung down to street level, though it was large and bulky to store inside the building.

-A modern type of evacuation slide is the vertical spiral escape chute, which is a common means of evacuation for buildings and other structures.
+A modern type of evacuation slide is the vertical spiral escape chute, which is another means of evacuation for buildings and other structures.